jp-sypniewski/FlaskPypiApp/README.md

 #### Description

-This application is a full build of a mock-PyPI site, using the Flask web framework with SQLAlchemy and a SQLite database.
+This application is a full build of a mock-PyPI site, using the Flask web framework with MongoDB.
 Users register and log in to the application, at which point they may interact with the "packages" stored by the application.

 #### Purpose